|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 A member who retires under disability may be able to qualify for the “Credit for the Elderly or the Disabled.”
 See IRS Publication 524.
 Personal income tax questions should be directed to your accountant, tax advisor, or Internal Revenue Service Center.

-Members who are receiving a monthly disability benefit from TFFR may be eligible to participate in the group health, dental and vision insurance programs administered by the North Dakota Public Employees Retirement System (PERS).
+Individuals who are receiving a monthly disability benefit from TFFR may be eligible to participate in the group health (Medicare eligible only), dental and vision insurance programs administered by the North Dakota Public Employees Retirement System (PERS).
 Monthly premiums can be deducted from your TFFR pension check or bank account.
 For additional information and rates, visit www.nd.gov/NDPERS or contact the NDPERS office at 701-328-3900 or toll-free 1-800-803-7377.

 The TFFR plan does not contain provisions for automatic cost of living adjustments.